volterraedge/terraform-provider-volterra/docs/resources/volterra_alert_policy.md

     // One of the arguments from this list "send dont_send" must be set send = true

-    // One of the arguments from this list "any severity group alertname alertname_regex custom" must be set
+    // One of the arguments from this list "severity group alertname alertname_regex custom any" must be set

-    custom {
-      alertlabel {
-        // One of the arguments from this list "exact_match regex_match" must be set exact_match = "Major"
-      }

-      alertname {
-        // One of the arguments from this list "exact_match regex_match" must be set exact_match = "Major"
-      }

     group {
-        // One of the arguments from this list "exact_match regex_match" must be set exact_match = "Major"
+      groups = ["groups"]
     }

-      severity {
+    notification_parameters {
-        // One of the arguments from this list "regex_match exact_match" must be set exact_match = "Major"
+      // One of the arguments from this list "default individual ves_io_group custom" must be set

+      custom {
+        labels = ["value"]
       }
-    }
-    notification_parameters {
-      // One of the arguments from this list "individual ves_io_group custom default" must be set default         = true

       group_interval = "1m"

       group_wait = "30s"

       repeat_interval = "4h"
     }
   }